TommiCodes/realtime-todo-task-management-app-nestjs-and-angular/_user-stories/06_Angular-add-JWT-Auth-handling-Socket.io-&-api.md

 to authenticate us against our backend api.

 ## Acceptance Criteria:
-1. Token is send when we hit the api & socket.io requests
+1. (finished) Token is send when we hit the api & socket.io requests